 All of the economic data presented relates to the direct contributions of relevant activities to Scotland's economy and does not include activities of related supply chains.

-The majority of the economic information in the report is based on the Scottish Annual Business Survey (SABS).
-The data are sourced from the Annual Business Survey (ABS) conducted by the Office for National Statistics (ONS) and allows detailed analysis of the structure and performance of businesses in Scotland over the period 2008 to 2017.
+The majority of the economic information in the report is based on Scottish Annual Business Statistics (SABS).
+The data are sourced from the Annual Business Survey (ABS) conducted by the Office for National Statistics (ONS) and allows detailed analysis of the structure and performance of businesses in Scotland over the period 2009 to 2018.